one-among-us/data/people/Kotori/page.en.md

 May your memory be eternal.

-Contributors for this entry: One-Among-Us, [Hanlianyi](http://twitter.com/HANLIANYI520),[Kristall Wang](https://github.com/KristallWang)
+Contributors for this entry: One-Among-Us, [Hanlianyi](http://twitter.com/HANLIANYI520), [Kristall Wang](https://github.com/KristallWang)